Proper polyhedral divisors and torus actions over arbitrary fields: Nonsplit affine normal -varieties

 \subsection{The other T-variety}

-Let $k$ be a field and $L$ be a finite Galois extension with Galois group $\Gamma$.
-Let $\D$ be an object in $\mathfrak{PPDiv}(L/k)$.
-By \cref{proposition ppdiv to variety}, $X(\D)$ is geometrically integral and geometrically normal affine variety endowed with an effective action of $T_{\D}$.
-Also by \cref{proposition ppdiv to variety} we know there is other variety related to $\D$.
+Let $\D\in\PPDiv_{\Q}(Y,\omega)$ be a pp-divisor over $L$.
+By \cref{proposition ppdiv to variety}, $X(\D)$ is an affine normal variety endowed with an effective action of $T_{\D}$.
+Also by \cref{proposition ppdiv to variety} we know there is another variety related to $\D$.
 Recall that from a pp-divisor $\D$ we can construct the $M$-graded sheaf